pierre-H/svelvix/README.md

 ## Other things

 A few random libraries I recommand you to use @thisux/sveltednd if you need to sort list, Lucide for icons, Gotenberg for generating PDF, ckeditor5 for WYSIWYG, apexcharts, libphonenumber-js, svelte-tel-input, Melt-UI, and all svelte-put packages.

+## Why not `@mmailaender/convex-better-auth-svelte ` ?

+I created Svelvix before `@mmailaender/convex-better-auth-svelte `.
+You can follow the official [doc](https://convex-better-auth.netlify.app/framework-guides/sveltekit) if you want.
+The result should be the same.